“De novo” breast cancer refers to breast cancer that’s first diagnosed when it has already spread outside of the breast to distant parts of the body.

 In a 2019 study of people with symptomatic breast cancer, participants said they delayed seeking medical care because:

-- They thought the symptoms were caused by something less serious.
+- They thought the symptoms were due to something less serious.

 - They were busy with caregiving or work responsibilities.